dsidavis/DSIWeb/content/administration.md

 * [Mark Redican](http://dsi.ucdavis.edu/)

-The DSI is supported by the University of California Office of the President.
+The DSI is supported by the Provost.
 Logistical support is provided by the [UC Davis Library](https://www.library.ucdavis.edu/).

 ## Governance